UCSD-ECEMAE-148/148-winter-2025-final-project-team-4/README.md

 ## Potential Improvements
 - Finish optimizing the integration of Hailo in DonkeyCar
   - Though we were able to get a .hef file to run in DonkeyCar, based on the results and what we expected, the integration could be performed more efficiently.
-Our more efficient persistent model integration remains untested at this point.
+Although we did make a more efficient integration, this persistent model integration remains untested at this point.
 - Test Models at Different Resolutions
   - Test and optimize models based on OAKD lite resolution and hardware (Jetson vs. Raspberry Pi 5) to find the highest-performing resolutions for deep learning.
 - Continue to Optimize DonkeyCar Training